Bigg Boss Kannada

-Bigg Boss Kannada (BBK) is the Kannada version of the reality TV show Bigg Boss which is broadcast in India through Colors Kannada Channel.
-The show is produced by Endemol Shine India, who owns the global format of Big Brother.
+Bigg Boss Kannada, also known as BBK, is the Kannada version of the reality TV show Bigg Boss, which is broadcast in India through the Colors Kannada channel.
+The show is produced by Endemol Shine India, which owns the global format of Big Brother.
 Kiccha Sudeepa was hired to host the reality show in 2013 for the first season on ETV Kannada (now Colors Kannada).
 Later, he continued as a host of the show.

 Overview

 The 'Bigg Boss' house

 A 'Bigg Boss' House is constructed for every season.
-For the first two seasons, the house was located in Lonavala, Pune district of Maharashtra, where the Hindi version of Bigg Boss usually takes place.
-As the schedules for the Hindi and Kannada versions were expected to be overlapped, a house exclusive for Kannada version of the show was built at Innovative Film City in Bengaluru, Karnataka for the third season.
-This continues to be the location of the house for the next seasons of Bigg Boss Kannada as well.
-The house built for a season of Bigg Boss is retained until the start of next season and is open for public at the venue, serving as an attraction.
+For the first two seasons, the house was located in Lonavala, in the Pune district of Maharashtra, where the Hindi version of Bigg Boss usually takes place.
+As the schedules for the Hindi and Kannada versions were expected to overlap, a house exclusively for the Kannada version was built at Innovative Film City in Bengaluru, Karnataka for the third season.
+This continued to be the location of the house for subsequent seasons of Bigg Boss Kannada.
+Each house built for a season of Bigg Boss is retained until the start of next season and is open to the public as an attraction.

-The house would be usually well-furnished and decorated.
-It would have all the modern amenities and a large, common bedroom with beds for all contestants.
-There was an addition in the form of a luxurious single bedroom for the captain starting from second season.
-The house would also have common toiletries, swimming pool, gymnasium and spacious gardens.
-Apart from these, show specific activity areas and a small sound-proof room with controlled entrance called as the 'confession room' is built in the house where the housemates would be called in by the Bigg Boss for nomination process and other conversational activities.
-A secret room with bed and other facilities was incorporated into the house starting from season 2 where an evicted contestant, if selected by the Bigg Boss to continue the game, would be retained in this room for a week or two and would be put back into the game.
+The house is usually well-furnished and decorated, with modern amenities and a large, common bedroom for all contestants.
+The house would also have toilets, a swimming pool, gymnasium and spacious gardens.
+There are show-specific activity areas and a small sound-proof room with controlled entrance called the 'confession room', where the housemates are called in by the Bigg Boss for the nomination process and other conversations.
+Starting from the second season, there was also a luxurious single bedroom for the captain.
+This season also introduced a secret room with bed and other facilities, where an evicted contestant, if selected by the Bigg Boss to continue the game, would be retained for a week or two and then returned to the show.

-The House has no television connection (except for the day where the show host Sudeep converses with the contestants through the TV), no telephones, no access to internet, no clocks, no articles to write, complying with the rules of Big Brother around the world.
+The house has no television connection (except for the day where the show host Sudeep converses with the contestants through the TV), telephones, Internet access, clocks or writing equipment, complying with worldwide rules of Big Brother.

-The house was completely reduced to ashes on 22 February 2018, and had to be rebuilt for the sixth season.
+The house was reduced to ashes on 22 February 2018, and had to be rebuilt for the sixth season.